vivianchengg/unsw-meme/README.md

 ### 9.1.
 Project check-in
 There is no group check-in for iteration 4.

+You will instead have an individual check-in with your tutor (5-10min) where you discuss your choice of bonus feature(s), if any.
+Remember, your tutor must approve bonus features that aren't from the suggested list in section 6.

 ### 9.2.
 Tutorial contributions
 From weeks 2 onward, your individual project mark may be reduced if you do not satisfy the following: